QuarkNerd/blog/swaterman/_posts/2020-09-16-typescript-builders.md

 Most commonly in computing, it's known as a [pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) - a function which takes data and performs a sequence of transformations.
 The fundamental technique in mathematics is called [function composition](https://en.wikipedia.org/wiki/Function_composition) - combining many small functions into one larger function.

-Pipelines are used for things like application build config, or for HTTP request middleware.
+Pipelines are used for things like application build config, or for http request middleware.
 Their main benefit is the ability to *encapsulate* many functions, allowing them to be treated as one.

 <img style="width: 100%" src="{{ site.github.url }}/swaterman/assets/ts-builders/Builders-Encapsulation.svg" alt="All good technical diagrams include a red scribble" aria-label="We can treat the entire pipeline as a single function">